jaredmo/blog/content/posts/2020/09/installing-arch-linux-in-vmware.md

 Next [download](https://www.archlinux.org/download/) the latest version of Arch and boot from the ISO.
 You should end up at a command line.

 Verify there are results when you run the commands below.
-I did my install over a wired connection.
-If you are doing this with wifi only, additional steps are required.
+I did my install on a host machine with a wired connection.
+If you are performing a bare metal install on a laptop with Wi-Fi only, additional steps are required.
 Refer to the Arch install guide.

 ```
 # ls /sys/firmware/efi/efivars